 - Support the local economy: buy locally made food and handicrafts directly from local craftspeople and markets.
-Beware some shops are overpricing as they give commissions to intermediaries. - At the end of this booklet you'll find a list of quality shops supporting livelihood projects for the most disadvantaged people and ensuring your purchase is authentically made in the country you visit. - Avoid purchasing products that exploit or destroy wildlife such as souvenirs made of shells, corals, precious wood or any endangered species: turtles, elephants, tigers, pangolins, sharks, whales, etc. Check the IUCN Red List. - Don't purchase historical artefacts.
+Do however, be aware of 'taxi tours' and tourist scams involving overpriced goods. - At the end of this booklet you'll find a list of quality shops supporting livelihood projects for the most disadvantaged people and ensuring your purchase is authentically made in the country you visit. - Avoid purchasing products that exploit or destroy wildlife such as souvenirs made of shells, corals, precious wood or any endangered species: turtles, elephants, tigers, pangolins, sharks, whales, etc. Check the IUCN Red List. - · Don't purchase historical artefacts.